AaltoRSE/speech2text/docs/source/user_guide.md

 ![](images/upload3.png)

 > **_IMPORTANT:_** Some people have been experiencing difficulties with the Open On Demand file upload.
-If you receive a "File Upload" error several times in a row, you can try the [SMB remote mounting method](https://scicomp.aalto.fi/triton/tut/remotedata/#remote-mounting-using-smb) or visit us at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) and we can figure it out.
+If you receive a "File Upload Failed" error several times in a row, you can visit us at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) and we can figure it out.

 ## Run speech2text on Triton

-Go back to the Open On Demand frontpage by clicking the ASC logo in the utmost upper left corner.
+Go back to the Open On Demand front page by clicking the ASC logo in the utmost upper left corner.

 On the front page, click on the Triton Shell Access button.

 ![](images/triton_shell_access1.png)

 This will open a command line shell on Triton into a new tab.

-> **_NOTE:_** You may get prompted for a password.
-This is your Aalto password.
-Note that your key presses do not show - just write your password and press enter.

-> **_NOTE:_** If you are using Triton for the first time, you will encounter a question `Are you sure you want to continue connecting (yes/no)?`.
-You can answer `yes`.
-You will also likely get a notification that a pair of SSH keys have been created for you.

 The command line shell looks roughly like the one below.